catalyst-cloud/catalystcloud-docs/source/kubernetes/rolling-upgrade.rst

 show only the version of the tempalte being used by the k8s-upgrade-test cluster}}

+We can check the current Kubernetes version that our cluster is running by looking at the ``kube_tag`` label, like this.

 .. code-block:: bash

-  $openstack coe cluster show k8s-upgrade-test
+  $ openstack coe cluster show k8s-upgrade-test -c labels -f yaml | grep kube_tag
+  kube_tag: v1.11.9

 The ``openstack coe cluster template list`` command will list the available template versions: